Punishment

 Exile from your home

-Because DC does not have its own prison and are incarcerated in the federal system, most people are forced to be far from their home for most or all of their sentence, in facilities that are hundreds of miles from the District.
+Because DC does not have its own prison and are incarcerated in the federal system, most people are forced to be far from their home for most or all of their sentence in facilities that is hundreds of miles from the District.

 Barriers to reintegration